campfire-digital-services/liferay-dm-folder-downloader/README.md

-liferay-dl-folder-download-hook
+liferay-dm-folder-download-hook
 ===============================

-Provides an action to download the contents of a Documents and Media folder as a ZIP file.
+Provides a custom action to download the contents of a Documents and Media folder as a ZIP file.